draptik/2025-property-based-testing/presentation/slides.md

 ---

 ---
+layout: image
+image: /images/Karl_Popper.jpg
+backgroundSize: contain
+---

+---

+## Philosophy teaches us...

+- we can't prove anything in natural science
+- we probably can't prove anything in business logic
+- but we can falsify: let's learn from natural science

+---

+## In Science...

+...we need an hypotheses

+- this is the most difficult part..
+- but, we need the same mind set!

+---

 ## Anatomy of a Property-Based Test

 - Generator
-  - use a lot!
+  - Describe the input data!
 - Shrinker
+  - Framework gives us minimal examples!
   - as beginner: don't touch
-- Generator plus Shrinker equals Arbitrary
+- Generator ➕ Shrinker 👉 Arbitrary

-If something fails we not only get a falsifiable result:

-We get the closest result that does not fail.
+If something fails we not only get a falsifiable result: We get the closest result that does not fail.

 ---
 src: ./pages/99-end.md